 InPlay uses "Production per debt adjusted share" as a key performance indicator.
 Debt adjusted shares should not be considered as an alternative to or more meaningful than common shares as determined in accordance with GAAP as an indicator of the Company's performance.
-Debt adjusted shares is a non-GAAP measure used in the calculation of Production per debt adjusted share and is calculated by the Company as weighted average common shares outstanding plus the change in net debt divided by the Company's current trading price on the TSX, converting net debt to equity.
+Debt adjusted shares is a non-GAAP measure used in the calculation of Production per debt adjusted share and is calculated by the Company as common shares outstanding plus the change in net debt divided by the Company's current trading price on the TSX, converting net debt to equity.
 Debt adjusted shares should not be considered as an alternative to or more meaningful than weighted average number of common shares (basic) as determined in accordance with GAAP as an indicator of the Company's performance.
 Management considers Debt adjusted share is a key performance indicator as it adjusts for the effects of capital structure in relation to the Company's peers.
-Production per debt adjusted share is calculated by the Company as production divided by debt adjusted shares.
-Management considers Production per debt adjusted share is a key performance indicator as it adjusts for the effects of changes in annual production in relation to the Company's capital structure.
-Refer below for a calculation of Production per debt adjusted share.
+Production per debt adjusted share is a key performance indicator as it adjusts for the effects of changes in annual production in relation to the Company's capital structure.
+Refer to the "Forward Looking Information and Statements" section for a calculation of forecast Production per debt adjusted share.